 Safely cross Telegraph Hill Boulevard and continue your climb up the Telegraph Hill Boulevard stairway, located right across from the top of the Greenwich Stairway.

-The first section consists of 39 stone steps.
 Do not forget to gaze up as the towering Coit Tower is visible from this vantage point.

 SAN-FRANCISCO-STAIRWAYS-URBAN-HIKE-COIT-TOWER-NORTH-BEACH-TELEGRAPH-HILL